ericanastas/dynalist-to-obsidian/readme.md

 - **vaultPath:** The path to the Obsidian vault to import into.
 - **destinationPath:** A relative path within your vault where you would like to import your Dynalist documents.
 - **requestInterval:** The interval between requests to the DynaList API.
+- **addCheckBoxes:** Add checkboxes to list items that are completed, but did not have check boxes.
+- **strictLineBreaks:** Adds two spaces before line breaks to align with strict markdown.

 ## Run the Script

 Run `node index.js` to begin the migration.

+# Known Issuse

+- Numbered lists will be converted to regular bulleted lists as the [Dynalist API does not distinguish between the two](https://talk.dynalist.io/t/numbered-list-in-the-api/7883).